 Absolute, or maximal strength, is the maximum amount of force you can produce.

-Isometric strength is the amount of force you can produce, or maintain statically.
+Isometric strength is another critical type of strength for all athletes.
+It’s the amount of force you can produce or maintain statically.

-In the fight game, we use isometric strength to maintain position in the clinch or on the ground.
+Maybe you’re already beginning to imagine how this comes into play for your sport… But… In the fight game we rely heavily on isometric strength to maintain position in the clinch or on the ground.
 We also use it to submit opponents, or hold off opponents.

 We’ll talk more about that later.

 Eccentric strength is the amount of tension you can apply to the muscles as it lengthens.
 In other words, it’s the amount of force you can absorb.

 Funny enough, eccentric strength is an accurate display of how much force we can produce.
 Our body has built in mechanisms that prevent our muscles from producing maximum force when they contract.